tripoloski1337/tripoloski1337.github.io/_posts/2020-05-10-b01lers-CTF-bootcamp.md

 ### Solution:

-we can create a rop to set the address of "/bin/sh" to `%rdi` and call system from plt
+I am the second people to solve this challenge, we can create a rop to set the address of "/bin/sh" to `%rdi` and call `system` from plt

 {% highlight python %}
 from pwn import *